HVAC Programs in Los Angeles

 For some students with professional, familial, or other time commitments that make attending a traditional program difficult, distance-based HVAC training programs are available.

 Brownson Technical College in Anaheim, California has been awarded accreditation by HVAC Excellence and offers both on-campus and blended learning (i.e., online and on-campus hybrid) options.
-In the 40-week blended program, students are required to visit the campus only 13 hours per week to complete the hands-on component of their instruction.
+In the 40-week blended program, students are required to visit the campus for only 13 hours per week to complete the hands-on component of their instruction.

-Meanwhile, students take courses online to complement their in-house learning in areas such as basic thermodynamics, refrigeration and copper works; EPA, safety, customer service and basic HVAC/R competency; commercial refrigeration; and building performance.
+Meanwhile, students take courses online to complement their in-house learning in areas such as basic thermodynamics, refrigeration, and copper works; EPA, safety, customer service, and basic HVAC-R competency; commercial refrigeration; and building performance.
 Brownson prepares students to sit for national certification exams, including EPA Section 608, North American Technician Excellence, and HVAC Excellence credentials.

 For more information about distance-based training, check out the online HVAC programs page.